TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 AQ uses quickhull algorithm for convex hulls calculations (via SciPy class :class:`scipy.spatial.ConvexHull`, see also `<http://www.qhull.org/>`_ and original publication `The quickhull algorithm for convex hulls <http://dx.doi.org/10.1145/235815.235821>`_).

 Convex hull concept is used to check if traced molecules are inside of the macromolecule.
 Convex hull can be considered as rough approximation of molecular surface.
-Following picture shows schematic comparison of convex hull and solvent excluded surface:
+Following picture shows schematic comparison of convex hull and solvent excluded surface (SES):

 .. figure:: ch_vs_ses.png
    :align:  center

-Convex hull (red shape) of atoms (blue dots with VdW spheres) and SES (blue line): a) Convex hull and SES cover roughly the same area, Convex hull approximates SES; b) movement of one atom dramatically changes SES, however, interior of the molecule as approximated by Convex hull remains stable.
+Convex hull (red shape) of atoms (blue dots with VdW spheres) and SES (blue line): a) convex hull and SES cover roughly the same area, convex hull approximates SES; b) movement of one atom dramatically changes SES, however, interior of the molecule as approximated by convex hull remains stable.

-No doubts, Convex hull is a very rough approximation of SES.
+No doubts, convex hull is a very rough approximation of SES.
 It has, however, one very important property when it is used to approximate interior of molecules: its interior does not considerably depend on the molecular conformation of a molecule (or molecular entity) in question.

 Raw paths
 ^^^^^^^^^